 I’ve been a webmaster for nearly 20 years now.
 My website has evolved over time and through several online personas.
-When I started out, I utilized free hosting services that only offered usage of a subdomain.
-Eventually, I moved over to a low cost, paid hosting service on my own domain.
+When I started out, I utilized free hosting services that only offered usage of a sub-domain.
+Eventually, I moved over to a low-cost, paid hosting service on my domain.
 Over time, tools and technology have changed, but my mission has remained the same.

 I’ve rebooted my website a couple of times over the years.
 Sometimes a change in hosting services prompted a reboot.
 I’ve also rebooted my website due to new technologies and web development tools that I have discovered.

 When I decided to blogging again, it was a tough decision to scrap all of my previous work.
 However, I found that a lot of my previous work is out of date.
-I wrote reviews of businesses whose doors are no longer open, games that had been shuttered, and apps that are no longer supported.
+I wrote reviews of businesses whose doors are no longer open, shuttered games, and apps that are no longer supported.

 Cleanup Vs. Clean Slate

 When weighing the costs of cleanup of the last iteration of my website and doing a full reboot, there were two factors that I considered.
 I had to consider the content and the technology.